daniel-yocupicio/ejemplo/README.md

 ## Description

-First project with next js.
+First project to learn the basics of next js.